Skip to main content

 Limitations

-1. Create new user records.
+1. Creates new user records.

-2. Delete a user record.
+2. Deletes a user record.

-In order to run these examples, you must begin by creating a sample dataset.
+To run these examples, you must begin by creating a sample dataset.
 See Generate test data.

 The following are the input records for these examples: